JakobRogstadius/MOSTACHI/README.md

 - `GenerateDatasets`
 - `ScoreInfrastructurePlan`

 The `-c Release` option turns on optimization and parallel execution of the code.
 The programs can then be run from the `bin` directory.
 The `--use-current-runtime` option says that the program should be run by the same CLR ("C# virtual machine") used for the compile.
+Building the programs should take under a minute.

 # Preparing for running experiments